Nexmo/station/_tutorials/validate-a-number.md

 ## Calculate the cost

-You use a phone number in international format to find out more about the products supplied by Nexmo for that phone number.
+Using a phone number in international format, you can use the [Number Insight](/api/number-insight) and [Pricing](/api/developer/pricing) APIs find out what you can do with the number.

 To make a request to the Developer API and retrieve the cost of making a voice call or sending an SMS: